pascallaliberte/sharpen.page/_posts/2020-02-07-ballsy-or-corporate-tone.md

 ---
 layout: post
 title: "Should I Use a Ballsy Tone, or Stick with Corporate Wording?"
+description: "Should your landing page use a ballsy tone or stick with corporate wording?
+Judge tone by the buyer’s struggle, not fashion."
 categories: jtbd optimize
 tags: showcase copywriting
 showcased: